intel/scikit-learn-intelex/doc/sources/system_requirements.rst

     ARM* architecture is not supported

 .. note::
-    Intel® processors provide better performance then other CPUs Read more about hardware comparison in our :ref:`blogs <blogs>`
+    Intel® processors provide better performance then other CPUs.
+    Read more about hardware comparison in our :ref:`blogs <blogs>`

 For GPU users